-For Ministerial Licenses: A. Ballingall A. W. Anderson, W. Knight, C. P. Michaels, G. Hubbard, A. W. Semmens, N. D. Faulkhead, J. Johanson.
+For Ministerial Licenses: A. Ballingall A. W. Anderson, W. Knight, C. P. Michaels, G. Hubbard, A. W. Semmens, N. D. Faulkhead, J. Johanson

-For Missionary Licenses : J. Wallace, A. Chelberg, J. A. Bown, H. Mitchell, N. A. Davis J. E. Steed, A. H. Rogers, W. D. Salisbury, Mrs. A. T. Robinson, Miss M. Schowe, Miss L. Gregg.
+For Missionary Licenses: J. Wallace, A. Chelberg, J. A. Bown, H. Mitchell, N. A. Davis J. E. Steed, A. H. Rogers, W. D. Salisbury, Mrs. A. T. Robinson, Miss M. Schowe, Miss L. Gregg.

-The Committee on Resolutions presented the following report, which was adopted :--
+The Committee on Resolutions presented the following report, which was adopted:-

-1. Resolved,-" That we hereby express our deep gratitude and praise to our Heavenly Father for His gentle forbearance and tender love exercised toward us during the past year, as individuals, as families, as churches and as a Conference; that we recognize with joy and reverence the sacred presence of the Holy Spirit in this Conference, and that we here and now make a full consecration of ourselves to God, for His service."
-2. Resolved,-" That this Conference
+1. Resolved,-"That we hereby express our deep gratitude and praise to our Heavenly Father for His gentle forbearance and tender love exercised toward us during the past year, as individuals, as families, as churches and as a Conference; that we recognize with joy and reverence flie sacred presence of the Holy Spirit in this Conference, and that we here and now make a full consecration of ourselves to God, for His service."

+2. Resolved,-"That this Conference

-2. Resolved,-" That this Conference heartily approve of the holding of efficient camp-meetings, such methods to be followed that receipts will meet expenses."
+2. Resolved,-"That this Conference heartily approve of the holding of efficient camp-meetings, such methods to be followed that receipts will meet expenses."
 And, further,

 "That provision be made for a corps of Bible workers to follow the interest effectively."

-3. Resolved, -"That this Conference do all in its power to hasten the establishment of church schools in various centres, by selecting such persons as are likely to prove efficient teachers, and assisting them in such education."
+3. Resolved, -"That this Conference do all in its power to hasten the establishment of church schools in various centres, by selecting such persons as are likely to prove efficient teachers, and assisting them in such education.'

-4 Resolved, - "That we approve of the publication of the Central Australian Chronicle, and that we recommend every family of Sabbath-keepers in the Conference to subscribe to its support.
+4 Resolved,-"That we approve of the publication of the Central Australian Chronicle, and that we recommend every family of Sabbath-keepers in the Conference to subscribe to its support.

 5. Resolved,-"That we instruct the Executive Committee to make an earnest effort to have a physician sent to Melbourne to enable us to start a bath institution on a proper basis."
-6. Resolved,-"That we recognize the

-6. Resolved, - "That we recognize the work of the Adelaide Helping Hand Mission for Women, and the Melbourne Helping Hand Mission for Men, to be important factors in bringing the Gospel to many of our fellow beings who might otherwise not be reached." and, further.
+6. Resolved,-"That we recognize the work of the Adelaide Helping Hand Mission for Women, and the Melbourne Helping Hand Mission for Men, to be important factors in bringing the Gospel to many of our fellow beings who might otherwise not be reached," and, further, 7.
+Resolved,-"That we urge upon our people the necessity of keeping the work and needs of the institutions before the public in every way possible, both by personal and public appeal," and, further, .

-8. Resolved, - "That we recommend the Executive Committee of this Conference to plan to make the work of these institutions widely known."
-9. Resolved, - "That we ask the Execu-
+8. Resolved,-'That we recommend the Executive Committee of this Conference to plan to make the work of these institutions widely known."

-9. Resolved,-" That we ask the Executive Committee to take immediate steps to secure the services of a young energetic man to act as secretary, treasurer, and business agent, under the direction of the President of the Conference."
+9. Resolved,-"That we ask the Execu-

+tive Committee to take immediate steps to secure the services of a young energetic man to act as secretary, treasurer, and business agent, under the direction of the President of the Conference."

-President of the Conference."
-10. Resolved,-" That we urge all our ministers and Conference workers as they labour in the churches, or for the general public, in tent effort or otherwise, to make the circulation of our periodicals and publications an important feature of their work; that the Tract department allow such workers the same discount as to canvassing agents." and, further, nection with one of our camp-meetings."
-13. Resolved, - "That this Conference urge upon our ministers and church officers the necessity of planning systematic work for our church missionary societies as outlined by the Spirit of Prophecy in 'Appeal on Home Missionary Work."
+10. Resolved,-"That we urge all our

+ministers and Conference workers as they labour in the churches, or for the general public, in tent effort or otherwise, to make the circulation of our periodicals and publications an important feature of their work; that the Tract department allow such workers the same discount as to canvassing agents." and, further, nection with one of our camp-meetings."
+13. Resolved,-"That this Conference urge upon our ministers and church officers the necessity of planning systematic work for our church missionary societies as outlined by the Spirit of Prophecy in 'Appeal on Home Missionary Work.'"

-11. Resolved, ---- "That this Conference recognizes the importance and high standard of the work of circulating our literature, as set forth in the Testimonies, and, therefore, that we urge our ministers and workers to do all in their power to promote it, by keeping it constantly before our people, and by encouraging men and women of tact and ability to engage in this work."
+11. Resolved, -- "That this Conference recognizes the importance and high standard of the work of circulating our literature, as set forth in the Testimonies, and, therefore, that we urge our ministers and workers to do all in their power to promote it, by keeping it constantly before our people, and by encouraging men and women of tact and ability to engage in this work."